-Operation under the special permit is expected to reduce the risk of failure due to the addition of extensive special permit conditions requiring additional maintenance, monitoring, inspection and repair conditions.
-The special permit segment must be inspected at intervals similar to IM program intervals, which will maintain the integrity of the pipe segment over the life of the special permit.

-c) If a failure occurred, will consequences and spill or release volumes be different if PHMSA granted the permit?
+Operation under the special permit is expected to reduce the risk of failure due to the addition of extensive special permit conditions requiring additional maintenance, monitoring, inspection, and repair conditions.
+The special permit segments must be inspected at intervals similar to IM c) If a failure occurred, will consequences and spill or release volumes be different if PHMSA granted the permit?